 The size of your pergola is the single biggest cost driver.
 Pergola pricing is generally calculated per square foot — so a small attached pergola covering a modest patio will cost considerably less than a large freestanding structure designed to cover an entire outdoor entertaining area.
 Common pergola sizes for South Florida homes range from 10x10 to 20x30 feet and beyond, with price scaling accordingly.

 Not all pergolas are created equal.
 A basic open lattice pergola is on the more affordable end of the spectrum.
-A louvered roof pergola with motorized aluminum panels is the premium option — and commands a higher price that reflects the technology, engineering, and materials involved.
+A louvered roof pergola with motorized aluminum panels is the premium option — and commands a higher price that reflects the technology, engineering, and materials involved (see what a motorized louvered roof costs in Miami).
 In between, you have solid-roof patio cover pergolas, attached pergolas with fascia boards, and fully custom architectural designs.
 The more complex the design, the higher the investment.

 In South Florida, aluminum pergolas are the dominant choice — and for good reason.
 Aluminum is powder-coated for UV and corrosion resistance, doesn't rot or warp in our tropical humidity, and requires virtually zero maintenance over its lifespan.
 While aluminum costs more upfront than untreated wood, it delivers a dramatically better long-term value for Miami's climate.
 Alumawood — an aluminum product engineered to mimic the look of wood — is a premium option for homeowners who want the warmth of wood aesthetics without the maintenance.